Charles Spencer Smith: Career

 Smith's first post was in a school in Louisville, but due to threats from the Ku Klux Klan, he removed to teach in Hopkinsville, Kentucky.
 Afterwards he taught in Jackson, Mississippi, where he became a minister licensed by the African Methodist Episcopal Church (AME), and then taught at Yazoo City, Meridian, and several county schools in Mississippi.
-His first mission for the AME Church was in 1872 in China Grove, Mississippi.
+His first mission for the African Methodist Episcopal Church was in 1872 in China Grove, Mississippi.
 The following year, Smith transferred to the Alabama Conference and was assigned a pastorate in Union Springs, Alabama.
 He became active in politics and was elected to the 1874 Alabama House of Representatives, during the Reconstruction period, but lost his seat in 1876.

 In April 1876, he married Katie Josephine Black in Nashville, Tennessee.
 The couple had three children, but only Susan Elnora survived.
-Smith then decided to further his education and attended Central Tennessee College and Meharry Medical College obtaining is M.D. in 1880.
+Smith then decided to further his education and attended Central Tennessee College and Meharry Medical College obtaining is medical doctorate in 1880.
 During his schooling, he was reassigned to the Pittsburgh, Pennsylvania Conference and filled pastoral vacancies at various churches in Pittsburgh.

 Completing his medical degree, Smith asked for a transfer to the Illinois Conference and was appointed to Bloomington.
 While in Illinois, he worked as an agent for the Sunday School Publishing House established in Chicago by David C. Cook, which was affiliated with the Methodist Episcopal Church.
-The work they were doing impressed him and when he proposed to the council of Bishops that a similar union be established for the AME Church.

-In 1882, Smith founded the Sunday School Union of the AME Church in Nashville, Tennessee, and served as its treasurer and the corresponding secretary until 1900.
+The work they were doing impressed him and when he proposed to the council of Bishops that a similar union be established for the African Methodist Episcopal Church.
+In 1882, Smith founded the Sunday School Union of the African Methodist Episcopal Church in Nashville and served as its treasurer and the corresponding secretary until 1900.
 He purchased a property, located at 206 Public Square and set up a publishing house.
-This was the first steam printing business owned and run by an African American in the country.
+This was the first steam-printing business owned and run by an African American in the country.
 The Union published two journals, The Child's Recorder and Our Sunday School Review, both of which were edited by Smith.
 His wife died on July 28, 1885, while visiting her sister in Jackson, Michigan and three years later, in December 1888, Smith married Christine Shoecraft, a teacher, originally from Indiana.

-In 1900, Smith became a bishop of the AME Church and was assigned to the Twelfth Episcopal District, which included the Ontario and Nova Scotia Provinces of Canada; Bermuda and the Windward Islands; and South America.
+In 1900, Smith became a bishop and was assigned to the Twelfth Episcopal District, which included the Ontario and Nova Scotia Provinces of Canada, Bermuda, Windward Islands, and South America.
 Later that year, the Louisiana Conferences were also assigned to him.
 In 1904, he was reassigned to South Africa and two years later to West Africa.
 In 1908, Smith was assigned to the Georgia Conference and in 1912, he was assigned to the Texas Conference, before being reassigned to Canada and Bermuda along with Michigan in 1916.
 Smith traveled extensively, throughout the United States, and in the Caribbean, Europe and Africa, speaking at numerous conferences.
 He retired in 1920 from conference work and was appointed as the church historiographer.